Last Updated on

 24/7 is a 50’s style diner option with casual food, Belgian Waffles ($12), Cheese Blitzes ($12), burgers, salads, and a “Boozy Milkshake” menu – popular in the wee hours, as it’s open, yep, 24/7.

-Dos Gatos, where tacos, guacamole, and other Mexican street food shine, is located in the Alder Hotel.
+Tacos, guacamole, and other Mexican street food shine at Dos Gatos in the Alder Hotel.
 It has both a food-truck’y component (order at a small counter), and a cool bar area where you can choose from 120 different tequilas.

-Lotus, helmed by a chef from Hong Kong, serves up typical Chinese-American food: Pot Stickers ($10), Honey Lemon Chicken ($23) and the like – plus melt-off-the-bone BBQ Ribs ($15), and an excellent signature Peking Duck ($65) that can easily satisfy a table of 4.
+Helmed by a chef from Hong Kong, Lotus serves up typical Chinese-American food.
+Order Pot Stickers ($10), Honey Lemon Chicken ($23) and the like.
+There’s also melt-off-the-bone BBQ Ribs ($15), and an excellent signature Peking Duck ($65) that can easily satisfy a table of 4.

 In addition, there are several bars scattered around, including the Empire Lounge and Doubletop Bar & Grill, because…it’s a casino.

-Jerry Seinfeld opened the Epicenter (the cute name for Resorts 27,000 sq. ft. no-column event, music, and conference center) with a routine that no doubt harked back to his appearances at the Concord formerly located right on this land.
-While vast, the Epicenter does not have stadium seating (yet), has a ceiling high enough for an NBA game, accommodates 2,500 for a relatively intimate show, and 1,200 for a sit-down meal.
+Jerry Seinfeld opened the Epicenter (the cute name for Resorts 27,000 sq. ft. no-column event, music, and conference center).
+His routine no doubt harked back to his appearances at the Concord Hotel, formerly located right on this land.
+While vast, the Epicenter does not allow for stadium seating.
+But it does have a ceiling high enough for an NBA game, accommodates 2,500 for a relatively intimate show, and 1,200 for a sit-down meal.

 Off and On-Site Non-Gaming Adventures For Hotel Guests